Drenso/symfony-oidc/README.md

 The locator will throw an OidcClientNotFoundException when the requested client is not found.
 When called without an argument, it will return the configured default client.

+### Leeway

+This bundle uses a 300 seconds leeway when validating the access tokens.
+This value can be configured with the `token_leeway_seconds` client option.

 ### Cache

-When you have `symfony/cache` available in your project, this library will automatically cache the well known data.
+When you have `symfony/cache` available in your project, this library will automatically cache the well known and jwks results.
 By default, it will be cached for `3600` seconds.

-You can disable this cache by passing `null` to the `well_known_cache_time` client option.
+You can disable the caches separately by passing `null` to the `well_known_cache_time` or `jwks_cache_time` client options.

 ### Refreshing tokens